grammyjs/website/site/docs/guide/api.md

 It defines everything that Telegram bots can do.
 You can find it linked under the Resources tab.

-The setup can be visualised like this:
+The setup can be visualized like this:

 ```asciiart:no-line-numbers
 ( ( ( Telegram ) MTProto API ) Bot HTTP API ) <-- bot connects here